lewardo/libml_legacy/README.md

 # libml
-## a more fully fledged machine learning library for the c programming language
+## a more fully fledged machine learning library for the c++ programming language
 ### current implementations:
 + file structure
 + Network abstact class